byuflowlab/CCBlade.jl/docs/src/tutorial.md

 nothing # hide
 ```

 Both `ForwardDiff` and `ReverseDiff` expect a function with a vector input and a vector output.
-So we will need to create a wrapper function that takes in a vector x, which we will then parse for our variables.
-In this case we will run a case where we are interested in thrust and torque.
+So we will need to create a wrapper function that takes in a vector x, which we parse into the variables of interest.
+In this case we will compute thrust and torque.
 This of course can be customized to any outputs of interest.
-A few parameters: `af, B, turbine` are not things we will differentiate through so we allow them passthrough from the outer scope.
-This would be best wrapped in a function, not coming from global scope, but is kept simple for the example.
+A few parameters: `af, B, turbine` are discrete, and cannot be differentiated, so we allow them to passthrough from the outer scope.
+This part would be best wrapped in a function, rather than coming from global scope, but we're not worried about performance for this example.

 ```@example deriv